patrickbwarren/qgis-survex-import/README.md

 _TL;DR: if in doubt try first with the 'use clino weights' option selected._

-Note that the passage wall data here is _inferred_ and any resemblence to reality may be pure coincidence.
-If in doubt, use splays!
+Note that passage wall data is _inferred_ and any resemblence to reality may be pure coincidence: if in doubt, use splays!

 ### What to do next